-• Maintenance of street rights of ways including mowing, pothole patching, street sweeping, pavement markings, street signs, traffic signals, and debris removal.
+- Maintenance of street rights of ways including mowing, pothole patching, street sweeping, pavement markings, street signs, traffic signals, and debris removal. - Maintenance of drainage systems and infrastructure. - Installation of residential driveway culverts (additional fees and permits may apply). - Work with the Georgia Department of Transportation to ensure all traffic signals remain fully functional.

-- Maintenance of drainage systems and infrastructure. - Installation of residential driveway culverts (additional fees and permits may apply). - Work with the Georgia Department of Transportation to ensure all traffic signals remain fully functional. - Work with Public Safety to provide necessary traffic control and safe, operational rights of ways. - Work with federal, state, local, and other agencies to ensure adequate mosquito control measures are performed.
+Work with federal, state, local, and other agencies to ensure adequate mosquito control measures are performed.